-The program is operated by the Illinois Department of Commerce and Economic Opportunity, in consultation with the Illinois Historic Preservation Agency (IHPA).
-The Department of Commerce determines the amount of eligible rehabilitation costs and expenses, and IHPA and the National Park Service (NPS) determine whether the rehabilitation is consistent with the Secretary of the Interior's Standards for Rehabilitation (Standards).
+The program is operated by the Illinois Department of Commerce and Economic Opportunity, in consultation with the Illinois State Historic Preservation Office (IL SHPO) in the Department of Natural Resources.
+The Department of Commerce determines the amount of eligible rehabilitation costs and expenses, and IL SHPO and the National Park Service (NPS) determine whether the rehabilitation is consistent with the Secretary of the Interior's Standards for Rehabilitation (Standards).
 All work on the project (interior and exterior) must meet the Standards.
 Upon review of the completed project and its Certification by the NPS, the Department of Commerce will issue a Certificate to the owner in the amount of eligible tax credits.

 Projects must meet the following five requirements:

 - The structure must be located within a River Edge Redevelopment Zone (designated portions of Aurora, East St. Louis, Elgin, Peoria and Rockford).
 To determine whether your property is within one of these River Edge Redevelopment Zones, contact the city’s Zone administrator, whose contact information is listed on the Department of Commerce website.

 - The structure must be certified as historic, which means that it must meet one of these three criteria: